The Official LZM Studio Holiday Art Supply Gift Guide for 2021!

 For the Up and Coming Digital Artist

-You can’t go wrong with an iPad Pro or the iPad mini 6th generation, or the iPad 9th generation, and the Apple Pencil 2.
+Starting off, the first gift I can recommend for the upcoming digital artist in my gift guide is the iPad.
+You can’t go wrong with an iPad Pro, the iPad mini 6th generation, the iPad 9th generation, and the Apple Pencil 2.
 Get yourself the drawing/painting apps Procreate or Ibis Paint (free) for all your digital art dreams.
 I’m really a fan of the Apple Pencil 2- it is much improved from the early days of stylus accessories for the iPad.

 For the Artist with a Sore Neck or Back